 Rotating and Resupplying

 This is one of the essential practices that you will need to learn when running a food pantry.
 It is good to realize that all the items brought to the food storage need to be used, rotated, and resupplied.
-This is the best way to have the freshest foods available in case a disaster strikes.
+This is the best way to have the freshest foods in a disaster.

-When you are organizing the food reserves, you should place the item with the earliest expiration date in the front so that it can be used first.
+An inventory check must be done every six months to ensure that canned goods, preserves, and other storage items are all within their respective expiration dates.
+When organizing the food reserves, you should place the item with the earliest expiration date in the front so it can be used first.
 By doing this, you can incorporate the accounting policy of FIFO (first in, first out) in the operation of your food pantry.
-An inventory check needs to be done every six months to ensure that canned goods, preserves, and other storage items are all within their respective expiration dates.